pragusga25/midterm-gg/README.md

 ## API Endpoints

-The API provides the following endpoints for managing video data:

-1. `GET /api/v1/videos`: Retrieve a list of videos.
-2. `GET /api/v1/videos/:id`: Retrieve detail of a video.
-3. `GET /api/v1/videos/:videoId/comments`: Retrieve comments for a specific video.
-4. `GET /api/v1/videos/:videoId/products`: Retrieve products associated with a specific video.
-5. `POST /api/v1/videos/:videoId/comments`: Create a new comment for a specific video.

-For a detailed explanation of the request and response format for each endpoint, please refer to this gist [API Endpoints](https://gist.github.com/pragusga25/81da817700086e851cbcd709c0253bbc).
+For a detailed explanation of the request and response format for each endpoint, please refer to this gist [API Endpoints](https://documenter.getpostman.com/view/16401831/2s9Xy6p99a).

 ## Usage